 What can I do if I can't come to Los Angeles and I don't live near any of the other doctors?

 .A.First, see a qualified physician in your local area.
 Consider a neurologist, physical medicine and rehabilitation doctor, sports medicine or orthopedist.
 Have that doctor examine you and see if they are comfortable with a "conservative" or non-surgical program.
 If so, ask if you can include a TMS or mindbody program in that plan.
 Then read the books available on the subject, consider my new online program, and use the workbook.
 Continue to have that local doctor monitor your progress.

 Are there any other options if I live in California, but can't come to Dr. Schechter's office due to pain or distance?

-A: For follow-up visits, phone or skype is a great option.
+A: For follow-up visits, phone or telehealth is a great option.